iMikie/DBC-QuickRefs/MarkdownCheetsheet.md

 <br>
 ###Horizontal Rules

-A single - alone on a line with a blank line before it will give a thin line:
+A single dash, - alone on a line with a **blank line before and after** will give a thin line:
 ```
 -
 ```

 -

-a triple --- alone on a line with a blank line before will give a thick line:
+a triple --- alone on a line with a **blank line before and after** will give a thick line:
 ```
 ---
 ```